 I have spent nearly 20 years working in the culinary industry, with the last few of those spent as the executive chef, managing a restaurant.
-I have spent the last couple of years engaged in finishing my third undergraduate degree from the University of Massachusetts Amherst in social justice studies in public health with the intent of doing graduate work in business and food justice issues.
+I have spent the last couple of years engaged in finishing my third undergraduate degree from the University of Massachusetts Amherst in social justice studies in public health with the intent of going on to a Masters of Social Work, specializing in food justice issues.

 I hold a degree from the California Culinary Academy and certifications from the National Restaurant Association.
 These not only allow me the in-depth knowledge of the culinary field, but through the years I have gained a wealth of experience in time management and human resource management.
 Along the way I have gained a wealth of experience working with volunteers, interns, and the public in training and developing skills and talents.